lawliapps/lawliapps-privacypolicy/privacy-policy.md

 **Links to Other Sites**

-This Service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site.
+The Service itself does not contain links to other sites.
+The only links that could be opened are from the ads that are provided by Google AdMob.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 **Children’s Privacy**